DoctahJones/AnagramFinder/README.md

 # AnagramFinder
-C# library for finding anagrams in a collection of strings.
+C# library for finding anagrams in a collection of strings by eoncoding a string as a product of primes.